Categoricity and multidimensional diagrams: The multidimensional amalgamation properties

 Interestingly, strong $1$-uniqueness together with uniqueness already implies strong uniqueness.
-In case we are considering classes of brimmed models ordered by being brimmed over, strong $1$-uniqueness is exactly the uniqueness of brimmed models, a key property studied in many papers \cite{shvi635, vandierennomax, nomaxerrata, gvv-mlq, vandieren-symmetry-apal}.
+In case we are considering classes of limit models ordered by being limit over, strong $1$-uniqueness is exactly the uniqueness of limit models, a key property studied in many papers \cite{shvi635, vandierennomax, nomaxerrata, gvv-mlq, vandieren-symmetry-apal}.